divipp/pandoc-haskell/pandocHaskell.md

 #### Partial application

+The *arity* of a function is the number of its arguments.
+For example, the arity of `(+)` is 2.

 A function/constructor is partially applied if it is applied to less arguments than its arity.
-The *arity* of a function/constructor is determined by its definition (see later).

     (+) 1       -- same as \x -> (+) 1 x, see lambda expression
     map f       -- same as \xs -> map f xs